iamnotcoding/VSRGToOsuMaina/README.md

 # VSRGToOsuMaina
-A program that reads a video and create a osu maina map out of it
+A program that reads a video and creates a osu maina map out of it